- I depict a riot (guardian.co.uk)

 My diet means that I can wear clothes I have not worn for a few years.
 Last night I wore a pair of crisply pressed silk Prada pants and my Comme cardi.
 Lovely.

-From the 26th floor of Soho House I stared out over LA as dusk fell.
+From the 26th floor I stared out over LA as dusk fell.
 The car lights on Sunset Blvd snaking for miles East, white and red.
 A huge black cloud from the west hastening the night.

 Really making an effort to get out of the house.
 I am not sitting indoors for 12 days.
 Interminably long days.
 Perhaps I should just take the car and drive across the USA?
 Actually, that isn’t such a bad idea.